-Hurricane Lorenzo Moves Quickly Towards The Azores
+Hurricane Lorenzo Moves Quickly Toward The Azores

-The tiny Atlantic islands of the Azores, an autonomous region of Portugal, are on alert as Hurricane Lorenzo continues to move northward.
+Tropical storm-force winds have reached the tiny Atlantic islands of the Azores, an autonomous region of Portugal, as Hurricane Lorenzo continues to move northward.
+Hurricane conditions are expected to hit portions of the islands early Wednesday.

 The Category 2 hurricane formed early last week off the shore of western Africa as a tropical depression.

-Warnings are in effect for the archipelago, which is home to about 245,000 people.
-The National Hurricane Center has forecast that the hurricane will bring 1 to 2 inches of rain and life-threatening surf and rip current conditions in much of the Atlantic basin.
+A hurricane warning is in effect for the archipelago, which is home to about 245,000 people.
+The National Hurricane Center has forecast that the storm will bring 1 to 2 inches of rain and life-threatening surf and rip current conditions in much of the Atlantic basin.

 Lots of people asking if we are going to brave #Lorenzo on the island.
 We are!
 We've been on the island for a red weather warning before and we are in the process of closing up for the year, so we'll be battening down the hatches!
 Light a candle for us! pic.twitter.com/Sohe6xQGbb— Lesley (@island_lesley) October 1, 2019

-Hurricane conditions are expected to hit portions of the Azores early Wednesday.
-The 5 p.m.
-ET report shows Lorenzo located about 285 miles southwest of the western island Flores and is moving northeast at 29 mph, with winds of 100 mph.
+The 11 p.m.
+ET report shows Lorenzo located about 85 miles west-southwest of the western island Flores and is moving northeast at 40 mph, with winds of 100 mph.

 Lorenzo strengthened into a Category 5 hurricane on Saturday night before gradually weakening.
 The NHC reported that Lorenzo broke records during its time classified as Category 5.
 "It is the strongest hurricane on record this far north and east in the Atlantic basin," the organization tweeted.